The

 Feeding Fertile Soil

 Our artists know that creativity needs room to breathe and grow, much like a seed planted in fertile soil.
 Studies have shown that taking intentional pauses can lead to renewed inspiration and innovative thinking, as time away helps the mind make new connections and form fresh ideas.
-Embracing this, each artist paused to let their imaginations wander, nurturing the creative energy that fuels their art.
+Embracing this, each artist paused to let her imaginations wander, nurturing the creative energy that fuels her art.

 How the Sisters Have "Paused"